 Designee Information

-Full Name

-New Designee Reverse an Approved AR Exception back to the Delegated Authority
+Full Name New Designee Reverse an Approved AR Exception back to the Delegated Authority Mailing Address

-Position

-Mailing Address

-Telephone

-Email

-Board Chair Approval -With my signature below (typed or written), submitted on this form. , I certify the accuracy of the information Signature of Board Chair Date Name of School District or Organization New Designee/Reversed Delegate, please indicate position: Superintendent Principal (if there is no superintendent) County Superintendent Approved Exception Other (state the role) The OPI requires the official meeting minutes from the Board of Trustees aut the district.
-Minute horizing the AR representative change for es affached : Yes ビ No ビ OPI Use Only Approved Disapproved OPI Assistant Superintendent Signature Date
+Board Chair Approval- With my signature below (typed or written), submitted on this form.
+I certify the accuracy of the information

+Signature of Board Chair Date

+Name of School District or Organization

+New Designee/Reversed Delegate, please indicate position:

+Superintendent Principal (if there is no superintendent) County Superintendent Approved Exception Other (state the role) The OPI requires the official meeting minutes from the Board of Trustees auther the district.
+Minute orizing the AR representative change for s affached: Yes ビ No ビ

+OPI Use Only Approved Disapproved

+OPI Assistant Superintendent Signature Date